Ecuador picks conservative for president; Peru eyes runoff

 The new president’s main task will be “to depolarize the country,” said Grace M. Jaramillo, an adjunct professor at the University of British Columbia whose research includes Latin America.
 “There will be no signs of governance if the new government does not reach out and generate a platform where agreements with the (National) Assembly are possible.”

+In Peru, elections officials late Sunday said leftist teacher Pedro Castillo had 15.8% of the support with 11.4% of votes counted.
+He was followed by the right-wing economist Hernando de Soto with 14.4% support, the ultra-conservative businessman Rafael López Aliaga with 13.1% and opposition leader Keiko Fujimori with 12.1%.
+Fujimori is the daughter of the polarizing former President Alberto Fujimori.

+To avoid a June 6 runoff, a candidate must obtain more than 50% of votes.

-In Peru, experts did not expect comprehensive election results quickly.
-The presidential election turned into a popularity contest in which one candidate even addressed how he suppresses his sexual desires.
-The crowded field of presidential hopefuls came months after the country’s political chaos reached a new level in November, when three men were president in a single week after one was impeached by Congress over corruption allegations and protests forced his successor to resign in favor of the third.
+The presidential election turned into a popularity contest in which López Aliaga even addressed how he suppresses his sexual desires.
+The long list of presidential hopefuls came months after the country’s political chaos reached a new level in November, when three men were president in a single week after one was impeached by Congress over corruption allegations and protests forced his successor to resign in favor of the third.

 All former Peruvian presidents who governed since 1985 have been ensnared in corruption allegation, some imprisoned or arrested in their mansions.
 One died by suicide before police could arrest him.